vicenteherrera/kubernetes_tutorial/docs/99_troubleshooting.md

 failed to initialize stackdriver exporter: stackdriver:  google: could not find default credentials.
 See https://developers.google.com/accounts/docs/application-default-credentials for more information
 ```

-Stackdriver only exist in the Google Cloud Environment
+*Solution*: Stackdriver only exist in the Google Cloud Environment, you don't need to do anything.

 ### Node size

 Node must have at least 6 Gb RAM and 32 Gb hard disk.
 1 Node for testing, 3 for "production".

-### Service principal should have permission

-### RBCA not enabled

 ### Azure CLI Authorization Profile was not found